Michael-JB/feedforward-neural-network/README.md

 # feedforward-neural-network

 A simple implementation of a feedforward neural network with a sigmoid activation function and backpropagation training.
-While the network can be repurposed to suit simple supervised learning tasks, the default task calculates the bitwise AND, OR and XOR of a two-neuron input.
+While the network can be repurposed to suit simple supervised learning tasks, the default task calculates the bitwise `AND`, `OR` and `XOR` of a two-neuron input.

 ## Usage